 They steered their sons away from Harvard in order that their

-attendance at a smaller college would help further establish that college.
+attendance at a smaller college would help further establish the college being established for members of their religion.
 Both of

 their sons had been had been accepted to Harvard.
 Dad was a Rhode Scholar candidate.